leonetlab-upct/bleo/README.md

 `ospf="yes"`

 Set this variable to yes if you want to build an OSPF network.
-It is expected that the docker image used in the emulation must contain the software frr.
+It is expected that the Docker image used in the emulation must contain the software frr.

 `hello_interval="10"`